Lauren Beukes

 Lauren Beukes (born 5 June 1976) is a South African novelist, short story writer, journalist and television scriptwriter.

 Early life

 Lauren Beukes was born 5 June 1976.
 She grew up in Johannesburg, South Africa.
 She attended Roedean School in Johannesburg, and has an MA in creative writing from the University of Cape Town.
+Beukes wrote her first novel as a teenager.
+Although unpublished, she later described it as something she "moved continents with" but decided to leave in a drawer.
 She worked as a freelance journalist for ten years, including two years in New York and Chicago.